 - Desire to practice in rural setting

-Rotations will be completed at Trinity Health, which consists of a hospital and outpatient clinics.
+Rotations are be completed at Trinity Health, which consists of a hospital and outpatient clinics.
 Trinity Health has a 451-bed hospital with a 230-bed nursing home.
 A level II Trauma Center, Trinity Hospital is the referral center for many regional and critical access hospitals.
 With a catchment area of 16 counties (about 20,000 square miles), Trinity is able to support many specialist physicians and provide many more services than might be anticipated from a community of its size.
 Trinity's 200+ physicians provide a wide variety of comprehensive services.
 In addition, Trinity has recently joined the Mayo Clinic Care Network.
 This provides opportunities for collaboration with the specialists and resources at the Mayo Clinic in Rochester, Minn.

 Years 2 and 3

-After the first year, residents move to the Williston, N.D., campus at the new family medicine clinic, where they will be immersed in a more rural environment and have intensive training in the heightened responsibility and experience of caring for patients in a more rural setting.
+After the first year, residents move to the Williston, N.D., campus at the new family medicine clinic, where they are immersed in a more rural environment and have intensive training in the heightened responsibility and experience of caring for patients in a more rural setting.

-Resident physicians will complete their rotations at Mercy Medical Center in Williston.
-The staff and administrative team at Mercy are motivated in their commitment to medical education and in making the residents a part of the community.
-The facilities at Mercy have expanded with the recent oil boom population and include a beautiful new birthing center.
+Resident physicians complete their rotations at CHI St. Alexius Health-Williston Medical Center.
+The staff and administrative team for the residency are motivated in their commitment to medical education and in making the residents a part of the community.
+The facilities have expanded with the recent oil boom population and include a beautiful new birthing center.

 Although the facilities are well-equipped, having fewer specialists highlights the importance of the family medicine physician and creates opportunities for developing competence in this challenging environment.
 Residents located in Williston continue to have access to the didactics at the main campus through video conferencing.
 The main campus faculty also remain involved in supervising and mentoring residents, and visit throughout the year.